777Hemant/Social-media-Webapp/README.md

 ## Project Structure

 Project Structure
-index.js: Entry point of the application, sets up the Express server, and connects to MongoDB. models/: Contains Mongoose models for User and Tweet. controllers/: Implements business logic for authentication, users, and tweets. routes/: Defines API routes for authentication, users, and tweets. verifyToken.js: Middleware for verifying JWT tokens. error.js: Error handling utilities.
+1. index.js
+The main entry point of the application responsible for setting up the Express server and connecting to MongoDB.

+2. models/
+This directory holds Mongoose models for User and Tweet, facilitating interaction with the MongoDB database.

+3. controllers/
+The controllers directory contains modules that implement the business logic for user authentication, user management, and tweet-related actions.

+4. routes/
+API routes for authentication, user actions, and tweet actions are defined in this directory.

+5. verifyToken.js
+Middleware responsible for verifying JWT tokens, enhancing the application's security.

+6. error.js
+A utility module providing error-handling functionalities, improving the application's robustness.

 ## Features